arcapos/luapgsql/luapgsql.md

 Sends data to the server during COPY\_IN state.

 Transmits the COPY data in the specified buffer, to the server.
-The result is 1 if the data was sent, zero if it was not sent because the attempt would block (this case is only possible if the connection is in nonblocking mode), or -1 if an error occurred.
-(Use errorMessage to retrieve details if the return value is -1.
+The result is true if the data was sent, false if it was not sent because the attempt would block (this case is only possible if the connection is in nonblocking mode), or nil if an error occurred.
+(Use errorMessage to retrieve details if the return value is nil.
 If the value is zero, wait for write-ready and try again.)

 The application can divide the COPY data stream into buffer loads of any